Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 **kinetics**

-At equilibrium, however, it does not mean that the reaction is 'frozen' - it is just because the forward reaction rate $v_f$ equals the backward reaction rate $v_b$ so the concentration of reactants and products do not change over time.
+At equilibrium, however, it does not mean that the reaction is 'frozen' - it is just because the forward reaction rate $v_f$ equals the backward reaction rate $v_b$ so the concentration of reactants and products does not change over time.
 Assuming the forward and backward reactions are both first-order reactions, then the reaction rates and the equilibrium condition can be written as:

 $$v_f =k_f[A],\qquad v_b=k_b[B],$$